Priyanshu-pandey123/SystemDesign/README.md

 2.=>Add logic to  protected routed by making wrapper in parents routes 3.=>Add the logic of infinite scroll
-4.=>Add the logic of accordian by lifting the state up
+4.=>Add the logic of accordian by lifting the state up 5.=>Add the logic for the Nested Reddit comment by DFS logic